 During storytelling sessions with your children, pause before the ending and ask children for their version as to how they think the story will end.

 Asking open-ended questions can also promote analyzing skills and metacognition such as "Why do you think that happened?", "How do you know?", "What do you feel about ...?" and "How did you feel?"

 Listen to your children's ideas and interests.
 Encourage them to come up with their own theories and hypothesis.
 Remember, our role is not to transmit facts and information, but to be a co-learner in supporting and guiding children's learning.

 I remember, years ago, I introduced a very old bench that we had in school as a provocation to a group of Kindergarten 2 children.

 "Can you tell me more about the bench?"
 I asked them.
 The children began sharing ideas and stories.
 Some came up with theories based on the colour of the bench.
-They were not just seeing the colour, but were hearing and feeling what colours meant to them.
+They were not just seeing the colour, but hearing and feeling what colours meant to them.